 Currently I have them pointed to Cloudflare because I pass my site through their CDN network to get my free SSL certificate.

-Step Three – Find your new DNS
+Step Three – Find your new nameservers

 When you buy hosting, after you complete the transaction you will get an email from the hosting company giving you important information.